 We’ve never really been ones for planning… We like to go with the flow & just hope for the best.
 So that’s what we did whilst in Vietnam on our journey from Hanoi to Sapa, riding our motorbike ‘Betty’.
-Possibly not the brightest move on my behalf considering I suffer from Anxiety.
+Possibly not the brightest move on my behalf considering I suffer from travel/airport anxiety.
 An unfamiliar environment, no one who speaks English, crazy drivers, potholes all over the road and tons of traffic, what could go wrong?

 We already planned the route we wanted to take to Sapa, it’s on the way to Ha Giang and the Northern Loop, with incredible scenery along the way.
 Except we ended up leaving from the North rather than the south, to bypass the insane peak hour traffic in Hanoi.
 This was the first of many poor decisions…

 We ran out of petrol…

 After a while, we realized the bike was lagging.
 Only to find that our petrol tank was empty, I guess that’s one way to realize that our petrol gauge doesn’t work.
 The freeway began & we saw a big sign saying “NO MOTORBIKES”, therefore we had to change routes.